 Fires don’t happen too often, but the chances of having one really increase when you’re using an outdoor fire every day to prepare meals.
 In case you’re wondering about fire extinguishers, this may help you choose the one you need.
 FIRE Extinguisher.
 I have this one: First Alert Fire Extinguisher | Professional Fire Extinguisher, Red, 10 lb, PRO10

 Here are some interesting facts about regular fire extinguishers we have at home, in the garage, or in the car.
-All fire extinguishers are labeled with certain information to help identify which classification of fuel the extinguisher will be effective:
+All fire extinguishers are labeled with certain information to help identify which classification of fuel the extinguisher will be effective in controlling our putting out:

 1. Class A Fires: Ordinary combustibles like paper, cloth, wood, rubber, and many plastics.

-2. Class B Fires: Flammable liquids like oil, and gasoline, charcoal lighter, kerosene.
+2. Class B Fires: Flammable liquids like oil, and gasoline, charcoal lighter, and kerosene.

 3. Class C Fires: Energized electrical equipment like wiring or motors.
 Once the electricity to those is turned off they become a Class A.